Chevrotain/chevrotain/packages/website/docs/guide/custom_token_patterns.md

 Sometimes we want to collect additional properties on an IToken object, for example:

 - Save RegExp capturing groups on the token object.
-- Subsets of the matched text, e.g: strip away the quotes from string literals.
+- Subsets of the matched text, e.g. strip away the quotes from string literals.
-- Computed values from the matched text, e.g: Integer values of Date parts (day/month/year).
+- Computed values from the matched text, e.g. Integer values of Date parts (day/month/year).

 This can be done by attaching a **payload** property to our custom token matcher returned value, for example: